View HAGER HOLLEY's Obituary on herald-dispatch.com and share memories

 |

-HAGER HOLLEY, 87, of Barboursville, formerly Huntington, died March 22 in the Emogene Dolin Jones Hospice House.
-He retired from Airstech.
-Funeral service will be conducted at 1 p.m.
-March 26, Chapman's Mortuary, Huntington.
+HAGER HOLLEY, 87, of Barboursville, W.Va., formerly of Huntington, died Sunday, March 22, 2020, at the Emogene Dolin Jones Hospice House.
+Funeral service will be conducted 1 p.m.
+Thursday, March 26, 2020, at Chapman's Mortuary, Huntington, with Pastor David Smith officiating.
 Burial will be in White Chapel Memorial Gardens, Barboursville.
-In lieu of flowers, donations may be sent to Shriners Transportation Fund, 1104 3rd Ave., Huntington or Crossroads Baptist Church Missionary Fund, 875 Norway Ave., Huntington.
-Visitation will be one hour before service.
-Due to the current public health concerns, you may view services at the Chapman's Mortuary & Crematory Facebook page. www.chapmans-mortuary.com.
+Hager was born May 11, 1932, in Mason, County, W.Va., a son of the late Hager and Eliza Black Holley.
+He was a member of the Crossroads Baptist Church, OES Chapter No. 89 and Western Star Lodge No. 11 AF&AM and retired from Arisach.
+He was also preceded in death by his wife of 50 years, Frances Ann Holley, and one brother, Simon Holley.
+Survivors include one daughter, Kim (Corey) Jarvis of Barboursville; one son, Larry K. (Kelly) Holley of Columbus, Ohio; two grandchildren, Jessica Ann Holley of Columbus, James Aaron Jarvis of Huntington; one great-grandchild, Cooper Alexander Cordova of Columbus; and one sister, Betty Casto of Bradenton, Fla.
+In lieu of flowers, donations may be sent to Shriners Transportation Fund, 1104 3rd Ave., Huntington, or Crossroads Baptist Church Missionary Fund, 875 Norway Ave., Huntington.
+Visitation will be from noon until 1 p.m.
+Thursday at the funeral home.
+Due to the stay-at-home order by the Governor, please don't feel obligated to come to visitation or the funeral.
+You will be able to view the service on Chapman's Mortuary and Crematory Facebook page at www.facebook.com/chapmansmortuaryandcrematory.
+Send any condolences to the website www.chapmans-mortuary.com.